 A few miles ahead, at a road crossing in a local park, I was very happy to see some trail magic: a hiker feed organized by 2016 AT NOBOs Two Socks and My Friend.
 They were always slightly head of me, so I never met them in person — I only knew of them through the shelter log books.
-They had yet completed their Long Trail thru-hike, and had a few sagas to kill before heading home, so they put on some trail magic.
-Although I got there after their hamburgers ran it, I was able to get a couple of hot dogs, a PBR and a soda, and some chips.
+They had just completed their Long Trail thru-hike, and had a few days to kill before heading home, so they put on some trail magic.
+Although I got there after their hamburgers ran out, I was able to get a couple of hot dogs, a PBR and a soda, and some chips.
 They also had some hiker essentials available: rolls of toilet paper, hand sanitizer, toothbrushes and toothpaste, and more.

 After the park, the trail passed Little Rock Pond, and then climbed up White Rock Mountain.
 While most of it was relatively easy, the part around White Rock Mountain were harder than I remembered.
 Sadly, many of the rock cairns that graced the trail at the intersection of the Long Trail and a side trail to a cliff overlook had been knocked down since last year.
 Since I wasn't able to last year, I took the side trail to a cliff overlook.
 Shamwow was there, waiting for his friends (Spider and Warrior; while we were at the cliff, they passed the trail intersection, deciding to head straight for the shelter instead of meeting up as planned).